Tiachiv Raion

 On 18 July 2020, as part of the administrative reform of Ukraine, the number of raions of Zakarpattia Oblast was reduced to six, and the area of Tiachiv Raion was significantly expanded.

 Administrative division

-Number of settlements 64.
-Number of cities ― 1.
+Number of settlements: 64.
+Number of cities: 1.
 Tiachiv Raion includes 10 territorial communities.

-The raion has one city: Tiachiv, and five urban-type settlements: Bushtyno, Dubove, Solotvyno, Teresva and Ust-Chorna.
+The raion has one city, Tiachiv, and five urban-type settlements: Bushtyno, Dubove, Solotvyno, Teresva and Ust-Chorna.

 Geography

-Tiachiv Raion is located in the highest part of the Ukrainian Carpathians: in the south ― Volcanic Range, the Polonyn Range, in the north ― the southern slopes of the Gorgany.
-The relief of the highlands shows signs of ancient glaciation - cirque and trough valleys.
+Tiachiv Raion is located in the highest part of the Ukrainian Carpathians: in the south, the Volcanic Range and the Polonyn Range; in the north, the southern slopes of the Gorgany.
+The relief of the highlands shows signs of ancient glaciation: cirque and trough valleys.